SMC242/uni-notes/soc/Criminology/Feminist Criminology.md

 ## Identities
 - Masculinity and femininity isn't the same everywhere
-- Class, race, and other things affect an individual's perception of gendered expectations
+- Class, race, and other things affect an individual's perception of gendered expectationsions